deplateA deplate document consists of

 Particles are processed in two passes:

-If you don’t want to define symbols using #ABBREV
+If you don’t want to define symbols using #ABBREV in

 your source file (maybe because of performance